Pherrara/Pherrara/README.md

-Hi, I'm a graduated physicist, my interests lie in computational applications to physics and mathematics, data analysis, machine learning, AI, neural networks and much more.
+Hi, I'm a graduated physicist, my interests lie in computational applications to physics and mathematics, physics engines, data analysis, machine learning, AI, neural networks and much more.

 My go-to programming languages are Python and C, based on what I'm working with and what I need to achieve.